jetbrains-academy/introduction_to_python/Functions/Parameters and call arguments/task.md

 TypeError: my_function() missing 1 required positional argument: 'surname'
 ```

-Define a function that prints the square of the passed parameter.
+In code editor define a function that prints the square of a passed parameter.

-<div class='hint'>Put parameter 'x' inside parentheses in function definition.</div>
+<div class='hint'>Add the parameter <code>x</code> inside parentheses in function definition.</div>